OSGeo/gdal/doc/source/programs/gdal_raster_tile.rst

      located.

-   - ``fork`` is a variant of ``spawn``, using the system call ``fork``, without executing the the :program:`gdal` binary.
+   - ``fork`` is a variant of ``spawn``, using the system call ``fork``, without executing the :program:`gdal` binary.
 Such method is not available on Windows.
 On Unix systems where it is available, this method is not recommended to be used on multithreaded processes, especially the ones where other threads are doing GDAL operation, since it can potentially cause deadlocks.